 Step No. Procedure On-premise Microsoft Azure 17 Registering the EX- PRESSCLUSER license See "Registering the license." in the Installation and Configuration Guide.
-Same as "On-premise" 18 Creating a cluster: Setting the heartbeat method See "Procedure for creating the cluster configuration data" in "Creating the cluster configuration data" in the Installation and Configuration Guide.
+Same as "On- premise" 18 Creating a cluster: Setting the heartbeat method See "Creating the configuration data of a node cluster" in "Creating the cluster configuration data" in the Installation and Configuration Guide.
 The COM heartbeat, BMC heartbeat, and disk heartbeat cannot be used.
-19 Creating a cluster: Setting the NP resolution processing The network partition resolution resolution resource is used.
-See the following: - "Procedure for creating the cluster configuration data" in "Creating the cluster configuration data".in the Installation and Configuration Guide. - "Details on network partition resolution resolution resolution resources" in the Reference Guide.
+19 Creating a cluster: Setting the NP resolution processing The network partition resolution resource is used.
+See the following: - "Creating the configuration data of a node cluster" in "Creating the cluster configuration data".in the Installation and Configuration Guide. - "Network partition resolution resolution resources details" in the Reference Guide.
 See "6.3.
 Configuring the EXPRESSCLUSTER settings" in this guide.

-20 Creating a cluster: Creating a failover group and monitor resource See "Procedure for creating the cluster configuration data" in "Creating the cluster configuration data".in the Installation and Configuration Guide.
+Step No. Procedure On-premise Microsoft Azure 20 Creating a cluster: Creating a failover group and monitor resource See "Creating the configuration data of a node cluster" in "Creating the cluster configuration data".in the Installation and Configuration Guide.
 In addition to the references for on-premises, see the following: - "Understanding Azure DNS resources" in the Reference Guide "Understanding Azure DNS monitor resources" in the Reference Guide "4.3.
 Configuring the EXPRESSCLUSTER settings" in this guide.